Amazfit GTR Mini

 touchscreen responsiveness: 4.5, based on 2 reviews

-Touchscreen responsiveness is strong in the direct evidence, with reviewers describing immediate commands and no lag or hang.
+Touchscreen responsiveness was positive, with reviewers reporting immediate response and no lag or hanging.

 • 4.5